 If the supply quality is poor, cut speeds decrease, cut quality deteriorates, cutting thickness capability decreases, and the life of the consumables shortens.
-To address these issues, use an optional air filtration system, such as the Hypertherm Eliminizer filter kit (228890).
+To address these issues, use an optional air filtration system.
+See Additional gas filtration, below.

 For optimal performance, the gas should be compliant with ISO8573-1:2010, Class 1.2.2 (that is, it should have a maximum number of solid particulate per m3 of <20,000 for particle sizes in the range of 0.1-0.5 microns, <400 for particle sizes in the range of 0.5-1 microns, and <10 for particle sizes in the range of 1-5 microns).
 The maximum water vapor dew point should be <-40° C (-40° F).
 The maximum oil (aerosol, liquid, and vapor) content should be less than 0.1 mg/m3.